IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 1. From the hamburger menu on the {{site.data.keyword.Bluemix_notm}} menu bar, click **Services**, and then click **DevOps**.
 1. Click **Pipelines**, and then click **Create a Pipeline**.

 To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

 1. Click **Cloud Foundry**.
+To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

+1. Click **Cloud Foundry**.